DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Detailed flood myths with specific technical details
 - Genealogies of divine bloodlines and their human descendants
-- Accounts of gods walking among humans and interbreeding with them
+- Accounts of Reges walking among humans and interbreeding with them
-- Tales of a golden age when divine beings ruled directly
+- Tales of a golden age when Reges ruled directly
 - Prophecies about the return of divine rule

 **Stories that were eliminated:**